← Back to research

 Product Overview

 Conductor is a Mac desktop application for running multiple coding agents in parallel.[1]
-It creates isolated workspaces using git worktrees, letting you spin up Claude Code or Codex agents that work independently without stepping on each other's changes.
+It creates isolated workspaces using git worktrees, letting you spin up Claude Code, Codex, or Cursor agents that work independently without stepping on each other's changes.
+Cursor support landed in v0.63.0 (June 2026) alongside a new Dispatcher feature.[4]

 The app focuses on a simple workflow: add your repo, deploy agents to isolated workspaces, then review and merge their changes from a unified interface.